LaunchCodeEducation/data-analysis/src/chapters/class-relationships/coding-inheritance.rst

 Inheritance Syntax
 ------------------

-If so, we first need to set up the constructor for the child class.
+If so, we first need to set up the ``constructor`` for the child class.
 The syntax is the same as you would for any class.
-Be sure to include any properties you need in the initial constructor.
+Be sure to include any properties you need in the initial ``constructor``.
 In this example, we are going to add ``id_num`` and ``year`` parameters.

 .. admonition:: Example